flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 ## Understanding the MCDU

-During the course of this guide we will be referring to a few key terms that which are defined below.
+During the course of this guide we will be referring to a few key terms which are defined below.

 === "Line Select Key (LSK)"